-Hardscaping in Knoxville
+Hardscaping Contractors in Knoxville

 Hardscaping is everything in a landscape that is built rather than planted: patios, walkways, driveways, steps, seat walls, garden walls, fire features, and the masonry bones of an outdoor kitchen.
 In East Tennessee, where lots slope and clay soil moves, good hardscaping is as much engineering as aesthetics.